« | Home | »

 New Church Greeters are Nervous

-Some times people who are recruited as greeters may not be sure exactly
+New volunteers who are recruited as greeters may not be sure exactly

-A friend of mine was asked Saturday night, at 7pm to serve as a front door greeter at the 9am service the next day.
-She had never served as a church greeter before.
+For example, a personal friend of mine was asked to serve as a front door greeter at the 9am service the next day.

 Thus, in the privacy of their own home, these new church greeters search the Internet for

-Encourage the church greeters to pray before serving, asking God for wisdom at the moment.
+Finally, encourage the church greeters to pray before serving, asking God for wisdom at the moment.

 Greeting Church Visitors at Entrances: